Top 10 AI Transcription Tools for Enhanced Productivity

 - Ability to generate quick captions for videos

-- Can transcribe text in 50+ languages
+- Can transcribe text and translate to 50+ languages

 - Export transcripts in multiple formats